 At the famous Château Frontenac, we’ll have a 2-course plated meal with choice of entrée (prepared specially for us as hikers), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.
 The Frontenac — one of the landmarks of Québec City and the most photographed hotel in the world — boasts a fascinating history.
 It was named in honor of Louis de Buade, Comte de Frontenac, who served as the governor of France’s colony in Canada during the late 17th century.
 Bon appétit!

 With our Study Leader, we will explore the lower part of Old Québec near the river — including Quartier Petit-Champlain — that represents centuries of compromises and struggle between people and geography, to facilitate defense and economic development while protecting the natural bounty of the St. Lawrence.
 The Quartier Petit-Champlain is the site of Québec’s first port.
-As one of the city’s original neighborhoods, it has gone through various periods of development, decline, and revitalisation.
-Today, after an extensive restoration project, the quarter exudes an Old World atmosphere with historical architecture and buildings dating back to the 1600s, narrow streets, artisans and craftsmen, charming boutiques, and much more.
+As one of the city’s original neighborhoods, it has gone through various periods of development, decline, and revitalization.
+Today, after an extensive restoration project, the district exudes an Old World atmosphere with historical architecture and buildings dating back to the 1600s, narrow streets, artisans and craftsmen, charming boutiques, and much more.
+Before dinner, we will gather in a local bistro for camaraderie and drinks (on your own).

 On your own to enjoy what you like.
 Our Study Leader will be happy to offer suggestions.